Trump says he backs House coronavirus bill, says members of both parties should 'VOTE YES'

 "I encourage all Republicans and Democrats to come together and VOTE YES!"
 Trump later added.
 "I will always put the health and well-being of Americans FIRST.
 Look forward to signing the final bill, ASAP!"

 Pelosi intially informed colleagues of a deal with the Trump administration at around 6 p.m.
 ET.
-“We are proud to have reached an agreement with the administration to resolve outstanding challenges, and now will soon pass the Families First Coronavirus Response Act,” the California Democrat said in an evening letter to colleagues.
+“We are proud to have reached an agreement with the administration to resolve outstanding challenges, and now will soon pass the Families First Coronavirus Response Act,” the California Democrat said in a letter.

 However, Fox News later learned that Mnuchin had not yet signed off on the pact.